 |Olympus E-P5||Four Thirds||15.9||4608||3456||1080/30p||22.8||12.4||895||72|

 Many modern cameras cannot only take still pictures, but also record videos.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the E-M1 provides a faster frame rate than the X1D.
 It can shoot movie footage at 1080/30p, while the Hasselblad is limited to 1080/25p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 The X1D and the E-M1 are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
 Moreover, their viewfinders offer an identical resolution of 2360k dots.
 The following table reports on some other key feature differences and similarities of the Hasselblad X1D, the Olympus E-M1, and comparable cameras.

 One feature that differentiates the E-M1 and the X1D is in-body image stabilization (IBIS).
-The E-M1 reduces the risk of handshake-induced blur with all attached lenses, while the X1D has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-M1 reduces the risk of handshake-induced blur with all attached lenses, while the X1D offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the E-M1 is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).